cosmicc/spool-manager/README.md

   ** Add to your existing klipper macros:**

 Add to your existing "Filament Load" macro:
-  SM-LOAD
+  `SM-LOAD`

 Add to your existing "Filament Unload" macro:
-  SM-UNLOAD
+  `SM-UNLOAD`

 Add to your existing "Start Print" macro:
-  SM-PRINTSTART
+  `SM-PRINTSTART`

-Add to your existing "End Print" and "Print Cancel" macros:
+Add to your existing "End Print" and "Cancel Print" macros:
-  SM-PRINTEND
+  `SM-PRINTEND`

 ### Sensor Configuration:
 The HX711 load amplifier board and optional temp/humidity sensor needs to be wired to the ESP32<br />
-The ESP32 will communicate to the Raspberry Pi running Klipper via Wifi, so it will be a completely independant system with no physical connections to the printer or RPi itself.<br />
+The arduino will communicate to the Raspberry Pi running Klipper over USB<br />
-The ESP32 sketch spoolmanager.ino is included and needs to be flashed to the ESP32.
+The arduino sketch spoolmanager.ino is included and needs to be flashed to the arduino.
-The pins used to connect the sensors to the ESP32 and wifi credentials can be set at the top of the sketch before flashing.<br />More information can be found at the top of the spoolmanager.ino file.<br />
+The pins used to connect the sensors to the arduino can be set at the top of the sketch before flashing.<br />More information can be found at the top of the spoolmanager.ino file.<br />

 Uses the gcode_shell_command.py extras script.
 This will be copied to klipper extras by the install.sh script, assuming your klipper install directory is ~/klipper<br />